Microscopic Model building for Black Hole Membranes from Constraints of Symmetry: Eight-Vertex model and deformed CFT

 where $K$ is a complete elliptic integral associated with modulus $k$ and

-To keep the calculations transparent, we set $\Gamma = 0$, i. e., $cd = a b$ in \eqref{eq:weightsdef}.
+$\mathcal{H}_{XYZ}$ corresponds to the Hamiltonian of a spin chain with nearest neighbour (\ref{XYZ}) To keep the calculations transparent, we set $\Gamma = 0$, i. e., $cd = a b$ in \eqref{eq:weightsdef}.
 This corresponds to the condition $J_z = 0$ in the Hamiltonian (\ref{XYZ}) which is the well-known XY model~\cite{2016-Baxter-Book}. ${\cal L}_0$ in Eq. (\ref{L_0}) is diagonalized by the operators: